microsoft/ChakraCore-wiki/Label-Glossary.md

 **Bug / [Build Bug](https://github.com/Microsoft/ChakraCore/labels/Test%20Bug)**

- - Issue is a bug with the ChakraCore build definitions or infrastructure (does not include compile errors).
+ - Issue is a bug with the ChakraCore build definitions or infrastructure (does not include compile errors caused by changes to ChakraCore sources).
+Infrastructure can include our build scripts, Jenkins definitions, or Jenkins infrastructure itself (CC @mmitche for Jenkins infrastructure issues).

 **Bug / [Test Bug](https://github.com/Microsoft/ChakraCore/labels/Test%20Bug)**